-A comparison of the Solvency II financial statements values and those given on the statutory financial statements reveals a greater value of 1,621 thousand euros with reference to equities, 411,268 thousand euros for bonds and 4,621 thousand euros for collective investment funds.
+A comparison of the Solvency II financial statements values and those given on the statutory financial statements reveals a greater value of 555,463 thousand euros for bonds and 6,815 thousand euros for collective investment funds.

 On the statutory financial statements, equities, bonds and collective investment funds are entered according to whether they are long-term or otherwise.
 The listed or unlisted fixed securities, set against long-term commitments and which will tend to remain amongst the Company's assets until repaid, are valued at purchase or conferral cost, adjusted for issue and trading differences accrued and impairment deriving from permanent losses of value.
-Listed and unlisted securities in the non-permanent segment are valued at the lesser of the carrying book value, adjusted for issue differences accrued and market differences, determined according to the average prices on the stock market in December, which is considered as representative of the assumed realisation value.
+Listed and unlisted securities in the non-permanent segment are valued at the lesser of the carrying book value, adjusted for issue differences accrued and market differences, determined according to the average prices on the stock market in December, which is considered as representative of the assumed realization value.
 Securities for which the reasons for the initial application of impairment have ceased to apply, have been written back within the limits of the cost.

-The valuation of the investments in the solvency financial statements is carried out at fair value and, if no market prices should be available on an active market (mark to market), according to the valuation hierarchy established by Solvency II standards and described in paragraph D,1 - Valuation of assets.
+The valuation of the investments in the solvency financial statements is carried out at fair value and, if no market prices should be available on an active market (mark to market), according to the valuation hierarchy established by Solvency II standards and described in paragraph D.1 - Valuation of assets.